How to plan a trip to Costa Rica

 I went online

 By that, I don't mean taking selfies at the Arenal volcano to post on Instagram.
 I'm referring to a local SIM card or an eSim.
-"In the past" I always travelled offline.
+"In the past" I always traveled offline.
 Peaceful, but not always convenient.
 Nowadays, I always buy a local SIM card.
 Most phones (not mine, unfortunately) are even suitable for an eSim.

 The advantage is that it makes planning your trip a lot easier.
 I use it to find routes or book tickets via 12Go or Bookaway.
 But also for checking out the best bars or restaurants.